/!\ THIS PAGE CONTAINS HEAVY SPOILERS FOR AVOWED, CONTINUE AT YOUR OWN RISK /!\

 Analysis of recurring pattern in toponyms:

-So far, I've encountered to Ekidan toponyms: Naku Tedek and Nalu Kubel.
+So far, I've encountered two Ekidan toponyms: Naku Tedek and Naku Kubel.

 Only one of them as been translated: Naku Tedek, "Ancient Soil".